 The Breakthrough Confirmed….

+The Enzogenol® molecular selection process captures a mixture from many flavonoid groups.
+The bark from Pinus radiata undergoes a patented pure water and molecular selection process, which captures the whole range of naturally occurring compounds.
+Enzogenol®, then, is an unprecedented encapsulation of the natural defence mechanisms of many plants, but especially concentrated in the bark of Pinus radiata.
+Unlike extraction processes that breakdown or diminish chemical structures, the technique used to make Enzogenol® allows them to remain in their natural state.
+This unique blend was further confirmed in measurements of the antioxidant protection of a compound.
 One of the most widely accepted scientific standard methods used to measure the antioxidant ability of different compounds is the Peroxyl Radical Scavenging Antioxidant assay.
 This assay is based on the procedure described by Pryor et al (1993)1 and measures the ability of a substance to inhibit the oxidation of a linoleic suspension by the free radical generating compound AAPH.

 Comparison of Antioxidant Activity using the Peroxyl Radical Scavenging Assay